NetMeeting

-Microsoft NetMeeting is a discontinued VoIP and multi-point videoconferencing program offered by Microsoft.
+NetMeeting is a discontinued VoIP and multi-point videoconferencing program offered by Microsoft.
 NetMeeting allows multiple clients to host and join a call that includes video and audio, text chat, application and desktop sharing, and file sharing.
 It was originally bundled with Internet Explorer 3 and then with Windows versions from Windows 95 to Windows Server 2003.

 History

 NetMeeting was released on May 29, 1996, with Internet Explorer 3 and later Internet Explorer 4.
-It incorporated technology acquired by Microsoft from UK software developer Data Connection Ltd and DataBeam Corporation (subsequently acquired by Lotus Software).
+It incorporated technology acquired by Microsoft from UK software developer Data Connection Ltd and DataBeam Corporation (subsequently acquired by Lotus Development).

 Before video service became common on free IM clients, such as Yahoo!
 Messenger and MSN Messenger, NetMeeting was a popular way to perform video conferences and chat over the Internet (with the help of public ILS servers, or "direct-dialing" to an IP address).
 The defunct TechTV channel even used NetMeeting as a means of getting viewers onto their call-in shows via webcam, although viewers had to call on their telephones, because broadband Internet connections were still rare.